CLICK A NAME below to learn more about our team…

 BRAC Board Member

-Robert and wife Barbara moved to the Branson area in 1997.
-He has been an active board member of the Branson Arts Council for 19 years, having served as Chief Financial Officer for twelve years and two years as the Board President.
+He and wife Barbara moved to the Branson area in 1997.
+He was an active board member of the Branson Arts Council for 19 years, having served as Chief Financial Officer for twelve years and two years as the Board President.